Increase Your Sales with a WooCommerce Product Comparison Table Plugin

 Lazy load option for bigger comparison tables

-If you’re listing many of products using the WooCommerce comparison table plugin (e.g. 100’s or 1,000’s of products), then you can activate lazy load to prevent any performance problems.
+Sites with many types of products in a WooCommerce comparison table plugin (e.g. 100s or 1,000s of products), can activate lazy load to prevent any performance problems.
 This loads 1 page of products at a time, so your site will never crash however many products there are to compare.

 Use icons to allow more visual product comparisons